 FAQs

-You generally have to pay taxes on any investment income, such as selling stock shares, which will most likely reduce your tax return.
+You generally have to pay taxes on any investment income, such as dividends or selling stock shares, which will most likely reduce your tax refund.
 Fortunately, you may be able to qualify for tax exemptions and deductions.
 Tax-sheltered investments, such as retirement accounts and health savings accounts, typically provide these tax deductions and exemptions.

 While a sizable tax refund is nice, it could mean you’re paying more in taxes each year than needed.
 On the contrary, owing the IRS taxes during filing most likely means not enough is withheld from your income.